 After months of closure, Hong Kong Disneyland and Ocean Park re-opened in June, but has also been closed since July 15 to align with the new social distancing measures.

 From September 18, the government is allowing theme parks and exhibition centres to reopen, but they must operate at half capacity and adhere to all other social distances measures.
 Ocean Park has confirmed that it will be open to the public from Friday, September 18––however, Hong Kong Disneyland is yet to confirm its reopening date.

 Cinemas also reopened from August 28, but are only be able to operate at half capacity, and no food or drink will be allowed to be consumed inside theatres.

 Libraries and museums were also closed since July, but reopened as of September 11.

 Travel restrictions are still in place, with only HKID card holders able to enter Hong Kong, and all arrivals having to quarantine for 14 days.

 However, the government are now in talks with several countries––including Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, South Korea, Switzerland, Thailand and Vietnam––to potentially implement "travel bubbles".
 No timeline is currently in place for when these may come into place.

 See also: How To Get Your Travel Fix Without Going Far From Home, According To Experts

 So, what can we do?

-In the meantime, we have plenty of ideas on how keep yourself busy at home; from easing stress and anxiety with meditation, to enjoying the best feel-good movies on Netflix, organising your closet and much more.
+Although cases are lowering in the city and restrictions are easing slightly, if you're still wanting to stay home, we have plenty of ideas on how keep yourself busy; from easing stress and anxiety with meditation, to enjoying the best feel-good movies on Netflix, organising your closet and much more.